dmoore91/IntroToBigDataAssignments/README.md

 	* Wrote gav.go to create global view schemas over previous sources
 	* Implemented queries via global views, ran and timed them
 	* Optimized queries by going to previous sources and removing redundant joins and sources.
 Ran and timed these as well.
+		* Longest query dropped from 1:03 to 26 seconds.
+Not a lot time wise but about 50% percentage wise